ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

-### Rule: ROCCXTO one value of `@context` MUST be a string starting with INSERT URL TO CONTEXT
+### Rule: ROC-CXT-ROC one value of `@context` MUST be a string starting with INSERT URL TO CONTEXT

 Implementation note: Cast the value of `@context` to an array.
 The Context array must contain one value that matches the RO-Crate 2 context URL

-## ROCCXT_:

-Error Code: ERR_ROCCTX `The RO-Crate Metadata Object does not have a Context beginning with https://TOTO`
+Error: `The RO-Crate Metadata Object does not have a Context beginning with https://TOTO`

-## ROCGPH : The @graph is an array of JSON-LD entities which are flattened and compacted according to the JSON-LD specification
+## ROC-GPH : The @graph is an array of JSON-LD entities which are flattened and compacted according to the JSON-LD specification

-### Rule ROCGPHKY: There MUST  a `@graph` key
+### Rule ROC-GPH-KEY: There MUST  a `@graph` key

 There must be a top-level

-Error Code: ERR_ROCCTXKY `The document does not have a top level key @context `.
+Error: `The document does not have a top level key @context `.

 TODO: